Craig-Vaughan-R/Craig-Vaughan-R/README.md

 <h2 align="center">...a Data Analyst</h2>

 ### About Me
 A recent Business Management Graduate and former Marketing Executive with a newfound passion for Data Analytics.
-After realizing my interest in the field, I embarked on a journey to further enhance my skills and knowledge.
-Now, I'm excited to apply my diverse background and newfound expertise to solve real-world problems through data analysis.
-Stay tuned for my future projects. 🚀
+After realizing my interest in the data field, I embarked on a journey to further enhance my skills and knowledge.
+Now, I'm excited to apply my diverse background and newfound expertise to solve real-world problems through data analysis. 🚀

 * 🌍  Based in the United Kingdom.
 * 🧠  I'm currently learning Python.